minprog/platforms/django/lectures/sql/index.md

         </form>
     {% endblock %}

-Now, in `views.py`, we’ll add three functions:
+Now, in `views.py`, we'll add three functions:

     def index(request):
         # If no user is signed in, return to login page: